ROBERT P. BERGMAN, ATTORNEY AT LAW

 Hello.
 I’m California estate planning attorney Robert P. Bergman, Board Certified Specialist in Estate Planning, Trust and Probate Law (State Bar of California Board of Legal Specialization).
 I’ve been practicing in Santa Clara County since 1980, and my law practice is devoted exclusively to estate planning.
 My main website is at www.lawbob.com.

-Both living trusts and irrevocable trusts are often unfunded during a decedent’s lifetime, or trust property is removed from the trust (e.g. for a refinance) and not moved back into trust ownership.
-Newly acquired properties and accounts are often taken in the decedent’s individual name instead of the trust name.
-The decedent may have intended the property to be in the trust, but for whatever reason it’s not in trust ownership when the decedent dies.
+Both living trusts and irrevocable trusts are often unfunded during a Decedent’s (i.e. deceased person’s) lifetime, or trust property is removed from the trust (e.g. for a refinance of a parcel of real property) and not moved back into trust ownership.
+Newly acquired real estate, bank and brokerage accounts, and other assets are often titled in the Decedent’s individual name instead of the trust name.
+The Decedent may have intended the property to be in the trust, but for whatever reason the property not in trust ownership when the decedent dies.

 I created “Heggstad Help” as a service to assist with the following: